To main text

 4-2 Second Round (open to the public)

-2. (2) The results of the second round will be posted at the same venue and on certain media such as our website once the judging process is completed.
+2. (2) The results of the second round will be posted at the same venue (TBD) and on certain media such as our website once the judging process is completed.

 4-3 Final Round (open to the public)